-A trip to the seacoast is not complete without a visit to the Seacoast Science Center.
+A trip to the Seacoast is not complete without a visit to the Seacoast Science Center, located on the grounds of Odiorne Point State Park in Rye, New Hampshire.
 You will be engaged in fun, hands-on discovery about the habitats and creatures of New Hampshires coast.

-As you enter, you will be captivated by the skeletons of a 32-foot humpback whale, two pilot whales, and a harbor porpoise.
+As you enter the Seacoast Science Center, you will be captivated by the skeletons of a 32-foot humpback whale, two pilot whales, and a harbor porpoise.
 Hands-on exhibit stations teach about the life of Tofu, the young humpback whale that migrated into the coastal waters of New England.
 You can learn how small toothy land hunters evolved into gentle giant sifters of the sea at The Evolution of Baleen Whales exhibit.
 An interactive video kiosk teaches how buoys are monitoring right whales in the Gulf of Maine and how scientists are using the data to help protect them.

 The Indoor Tide Pool Touch Tank is always a favorite stop.
 You can hold sea stars, sea urchins, hermit crabs and other creatures that live on the rocky shore just outside the Centers door.